osodevops/kr/README.md

-### kr
+### KR

 Kr is a tool for Kubernetes developers.
-It can be used to quickly collect and sumarize all error log entries generated in a Kubernetes cluster.
+It can be used to quickly collect and summarize all container error log entries generated in a Kubernetes cluster.
 These log entries would otherwise be individually accessible through kubectl (pod-by-pod).

 "kr" is based on the work made by Abhishek Tamrakar for "Krawl".
-"Krawl" relies heavily on the functionalities of "kubectl". kr makes use of some of the functions developed in Krawl and adds extra functionality to them.
+"Krawl" relies heavily on the functionalities of "kubectl".
+Kr makes use of some of the functions developed in Krawl and adds extra functionality on top of them.

 ### How to use kr?
-1. Place the program to /usr/local/bin/kr and make sure you have execution rights.
+1. Place the program to /usr/local/bin/kr and make sure you have execution rights. e.g. `curl -L -O https://github.com/osodevops/kr/main/kr`
 2. Invoke the program by typing "kr" at command line.
 3. Program collects and displays all container error log entries found for the EKS cluster which you are currently connected to.